 Although all control statements start with a period character, not all statements which start with a period are control statements.
 For example, statements beginning with keywords such as .MODEL, .SUBCKT, .END and .ENDS which start with a period character are not control statements.
-"Control Statements" on page 78 explains the meaning and syntax of all control statements supported by SIMPLIS.
+Control Statements explains the meaning and syntax of all control statements supported by SIMPLIS.